Welcome to today's edition of the Rush 24-7 podcast.

 I really enjoy you.

-I'm worried that a Lot of people in America are gonna think, well, New Orleans is an old case and everything else, but until somebody drives down here, drives around and sees the neighborhoods and everything else, it no city has suffered the damage this has except for London, Nagasaki, and Hiroshima, you know, back in the Second World War.
+But until somebody drives down here, drives around and sees the neighborhoods and everything else, no city has suffered the damage this has except for London, Nakasaki, and Hiroshima.

-The ones we have is the mayor of New Orleans and the governor of uh the state of Louisiana.
+The ones we have is the mayor of New Orleans and the governor of the state of Louisiana.

-But neither one of them have ever faced what's going on down here right now in uh uh it's the first time for them, just like it was the first time when uh London was bombed, you know, trying to handle all that.
+And it's the first time for them, just like it was the first time when London was bombed, you know, trying to handle all that.

-It was the first time that a mayor of New York City had ever been faced uh by anything like that.
+It was the first time that a mayor of New York City had ever been faced by anything like that.

-Something extraordinary happened in in uh New York, too.
+Something extraordinary happened in New York, too.

 In the end, all the federal government can do in these situations is send money.

-That's four hundred thousand dollars per family.
+That's $400,000 per family.

 It's an unprecedented thing what has been done on the Gulf Coast.

-I uh I I've uh lived in highly centralized societies.
+I've lived in highly centralized societies.

-In Europe, one guy in Brussels makes the decision on truck weights for the entire continent and the place is a disaster.
+In Europe, one guy in Brussels makes the decision on truck weights for the entire continent.

 Jack, you're on the air.

-Hi Jack.
+Hi, Jack.

 How are you doing?

-Uh proving that, you know, if you don't invade them and make war against them, they won't make war against you.
+They had no more terrorist attacks, proving that, you know, if you don't invade them and make war against them, they won't make war against you.

-Uh that that's not actually true, uh, Jack.
+That's not actually true, Jack.

-They've uncovered plots in Spain uh since.
+They've uncovered plots in Spain since.

 It's true that they haven't pulled any of those plots off.

-They want Spain back in the House of Islam.
+They want Spain back in the house of Islam.

 They want it to be a Muslim state again.

-That's that's one of their core territories.
+That's one of their core territories.

 Well, that's a different issue.

-I'm all for in all for security.
+I'm all for securing.

 I'm sorry, it's the same issue.

-Now, I'm yeah, but I'm I'm all for securing borders.
+Yeah, but I'm all for securing borders.

-Thanks for your much uh for your call, Jack.
+Thanks very much for your call, Jack.

 We'll be back with more in just a moment.